 \subsection{Performance of counterdiabatic driving}

 Above, the adiabatic theorem was used to predict the performance of approximate CD.
-It was found that the gap remains exponentially small in the system size for all driving times, with the gain of CD being less and less significant as the driving time increases.
-In order to quantify precisely to what extent CD helps the driving process, however, we next integrate the time-dependent Schr\"odinger equation and see whether the success probability is actually increased.
+It was found that the gap remains exponentially small in the system size, with the relative advantage of CD decreasing for longer protocols.
+To quantify more precisely how much CD improves the adiabatic evolution, we next consider the average number of bonds violated compared to the final ground state.